11-392. Coordinated reentry planning services programs; cross-system recidivism tracking database; planning committee; annual report

 5. Use the cross-system recidivism tracking database to record baseline and ongoing statistics for identified needs, referrals and future recidivism of reentry coordination participants.

-C. A county that establishes a coordinated reentry planning services program shall establish a planning committee to develop the program's policies and procedures, including eligibility criteria, program implementation and operation.
+C. A county that establishes a coordinated reentry planning services program shall establish a planning committee to develop the program's policies and procedures, including eligibility criteria and program implementation and operation.
 At a minimum the planning committee shall consist of the following persons:

 1. Representatives of the law enforcement agencies participating in the program.